niklr/animated-medical-imaging/README.md

   * A cross-platform command line interface (CLI)
   * Status is still experimental.
 Breaking changes are to be expected in this project.
 * AMI.Portable
-  * A portable executable for Windows 32bit and 64bit
+  * A portable executable for 32b & 64b Windows
-  * Compiled releases can be found and download here:
+  * Compiled releases can be found and downloaded here:
     * https://github.com/niklr/animated-medical-imaging/releases

 Supported file formats: